Submission: Response to the Social Media (Anti-Trolling) Bill

 Big tech poses big risks and necessitates a robust regulatory response.
 However, because Australia has to date engaged self- and co-regulatory models by default, our regulatory framework has often failed to reduce risks as rigorously as they otherwise may have.

 Future regulation needs to start from the premise that self- and co-regulation will not be sufficient for the social media sector.
-Reset Australia believes self- and co-regulation have a role to play in the Australian regulatory landscape at large, but that unfortunately the risks posed by the digital environment are:
+Reset Tech Australia believes self- and co-regulation have a role to play in the Australian regulatory landscape at large, but that unfortunately the risks posed by the digital environment are:

 • High impact, and include significant public health and community safety concerns